sustainers/sustainers.github.io/code-of-conduct.md

 * Unwelcome sexual attention.
 This includes sexualized comments or jokes, inappropriate touching, groping, and unwelcome sexual advances
 * Intimidation, stalking, or following (online or in person)
 * Advocating for, or encouraging, any of the above behavior
-* Sustained disruption of community events, including talks and presentations
+* Disruption of community events, including talks and presentations
 * Harassment

 We do not tolerate harassment of participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the conference without a refund at the discretion of the conference organizers.